White Plaster

 Ultra-Poz can also be polished.
 This exposes the quartz beautifully.
 This can be done when originally installed or at any time in the future for an extra cost.

-G&B Tile and Plaster is the only applicator for Ultra-Poz in Texas currently.
+GM Pools is the only applicator for Ultra-Poz in Texas currently.
 Previously only available in Arizona.
-G&B Was chosen for this opportunity because of our 10 Year Bond Guarantee.
-At G&B we strive to offer the best processes and finishes.
+GM Was chosen for this opportunity because of our 10 Year Bond Guarantee.
+At GM we strive to offer the best processes and finishes.

 Chlorine tablets create high CYA